Revenue based finance

 What is revenue based financing?

-You’ll usually pay back your loan in monthly instalments and each month’s amount will be directly tied to the success of your business.
-So, if your business is doing well and growing fast, your repayments will be higher and you’ll pay off your loan faster.
-If business is slow, instalments will be smaller and your loan term will last longer, but won’t take as big a chunk from your turnover.
+This means that if your business is doing well and growing fast, your repayments will be higher and you’ll pay off your loan faster.
+Watch out though – if business is slow, instalments will be smaller and your loan term will last longer, but won’t take as big a chunk from your turnover.

-And, applying for revenue based finance tends to be a lot simpler, with lenders requiring a lot less information from you directly.
-Instead of filling out endless forms and paperwork, you’ll usually just be asked to connect your business bank account via open banking.
+Applying for revenue based finance tends to be simple, with lenders requiring a lot less information from you directly.
+Instead of filling out lots of forms and paperwork, you’ll usually just be asked to connect your business bank account via open banking.

 Because we’re designed specifically for small businesses, our business loans work like you do: they’re fast and hassle-free.